The Death of MVP

 How technical viability became the death of compelling customer value

 The MVP was a powerful concept when it was popularized by the Lean Startup movement in 2008.
 Companies learned that they could build a smaller, minimal version of the product and iterate to success.
-The concept of Minimum Viable Product was very useful and allowed products to ship faster with lower initial investment.
+The concept of Minimum Viable Product was very useful and allowed products to ship faster with a lower initial investment.

 Why has the MVP failed in this most critical metric?